The Monterey Bay Aquarium

 What's Next for Our Design?

-This project was chosen to be passed over to our Software Development Master's program and is currently being developed into an actual web app for the Monterey Bay Aquarium!
+This project was selected amongst 5 other projects to be passed over to our Software Development Master's program, so it can be developed into an actual web app for the Monterey Bay Aquarium!

 Next Project